 - How life insurance death benefits will be allocated.

 - How debts will be divided or handled during the marriage or in the event of divorce/death.

 - How a family business will be handled during the marriage or in the event of divorce/death.

 - What laws will be used to interpret or determine the agreement should a dispute arise.

 - Any other financial, property, or inheritance matter that applies to the couple.

-In order to be enforceable, prenuptial and postnuptial agreements must be voluntary, contain full disclosure of property, assets, and liabilities, and be devoid of any “unconscionable” terms.
-Prenuptial agreements must be signed prior to the marriage.
+In order to be enforceable, prenuptial agreements must be voluntary, contain full disclosure of property, assets, and liabilities, and be devoid of any “unconscionable” terms.
+Prenuptial contracts must be signed prior to the marriage.
 Both parties should seek separate legal advice prior to signing so that they fully understand the terms and conditions in the contract.

-Skilled Legal Assistance from Our Houston Prenuptial/Postnuptial Agreement Attorney
+Skilled Legal Assistance from Our Houston Prenuptial/Postnuptial Agreement Lawyer

-To make sure your prenuptial or postnuptial contract is fully in line with Texas legal guidelines, we strongly urge that you turn to our firm for experienced legal counsel.
+To make sure your postnuptial or prenuptial contract is fully in line with Texas legal guidelines, we strongly urge that you turn to our Houston firm for experienced legal counsel.
 We have advised and guided countless Texas individuals through the process of drafting such agreements and are committed to providing the competent representation you need to move forward.

 Book your complimentary consultation regarding your postnupital or prenuptial agreement attorney in Houston online or at (713) 533-8457 today.